Farey Sequence Calculator

 Using the Calculator

 Farey sequences provide insight into fractions that closely approximate irrational numbers.
-For example, fractions neighboring 1\phi, where \phi is the golden ratio, follow a pattern related to Fibonacci numbers.
+For example, fractions neighboring 1φ, where φ is the golden ratio, follow a pattern related to Fibonacci numbers.
 By generating sequences for large orders, you can discover how simple fractions approximate famous irrational constants with surprising accuracy.
+The convergents of a continued fraction expansion of an irrational number appear as neighbors in sufficiently large Farey sequences.
+This relationship allows the calculator to serve as a visual aid for understanding continued fractions and best rational approximations.

 Related Calculators